zilliztech/zdoc/reference/api/restful/restful/data-plane/v2/user-operations-v2/grant-role-to-user-v2.md

 This operation grants a specified role to the current user.
 Once granted the role, the user gets permissions allowed for the current role and can perform certain operations.

-> Notes
-> To complete this operation, you need to enable authentication on your Milvus instance.
-For details, refer to [Authenticate User Access](https://milvus.io/docs/authenticate.md).

 <RestHeader method="post" endpoint="https://${CLUSTER_ENDPOINT}/v2/vectordb/users/grant_role" />

 ---